USE CODE WINTER AT CHECKOUT FOR $200 OFF

 In the PADI Open Water Diver course, you learn to use basic scuba gear, including a mask, snorkel, fins, regulator, buoyancy control device and a tank.
 The equipment you wear varies, depending upon the time of year and the water conditions.

-Stop by our shop, Blue Holic Scuba, to enroll in the course, get your materials and start reading the book and watching the video.
+First check out our CALENDAR to make sure our schedule fits yours.
+Then give us a call at (323) 641-7416 to confirm everything and finally, stop by our shop, Blue Holic Scuba, to enroll in the course, get your materials and start reading the book and watching the video.
 Your PADI Instructor will schedule a time with you to get started with the course, check your progress and make sure you understand all important scuba diving information.

 Get started now!
 Call us today at (323) 641-7416 or stop by our shop: